nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Edits a student's remarks.

 > Format: `remark INDEX`
+> - The index refers to the index number shown in the displayed student list.
+> - The index **must be a positive integer** 1, 2, 3, ...

 With `remark` you can type your desired remarks and notes into the popup text box!
 The text box can take in multiple sentences, paragraphs etc. When you are done, you can simply press `Ctrl` + `S`